-The 36-credit Master of Arts in Theories of Urban Practice program offers an innovative path for students interested in the critical study of design practices in the context of cities, urbanization, urban space, and urban ecosystems.
-The program focuses on design-driven spatial and ecological innovation in relation to social justice, inclusion, and co-production of urban space.
+The 36-credit Master of Arts in Theories of Urban Practice offers an innovative urban research program for students interested in the critical study of design practices in the context of cities, urbanization processes, and urban ecosystems as well as

 The Master of Arts degree is awarded for completion of 36 credits.
 A maximum of six credits of graduate-level coursework can be transferred from another institution.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements